 Fecal exam and deworming- if worms are suspected or confirmed by fecal exam.
 This is also a standard of care treatment for all young kittens and puppies.
 To learn more, please refer to Veterinary Partner.

-Microchipping- According to the Found Animals, one in three pets will get lost in their lifetime.
+Microchipping- According to Found Animals, one in three pets will get lost at some point in their lifetime.
 90% of pets without identification will not return home.
 It's a simple procedure that will help keep your pet safe.
+The Spay & Neuter Center of New Jersey highly recommends microchipping of all pets.